All You Need Is Death: Reception

-In a 2-star review for The Guardian, Peter Bradshaw praised the "interesting" and "subversive" allusions and ideas of the film's beginnning and Fouéré's "striking" performance, but found the latter section of the film "simply too chaotic, strained and unfocused".
+Metacritic, which uses a weighted average, assigned the film a score of 67 out of 100, based on 6 critics, indicating "generally favorable" reviews.
+In a 2-star review for The Guardian, Peter Bradshaw praised the "interesting" and "subversive" allusions and ideas of the film's beginning and Fouéré's "striking" performance, but found the latter section of the film "simply too chaotic, strained and unfocused".
 For The Irish Times, Donald Clarke gave the film 4 stars, also noting a shift from the "lucid" and "linear" first half to a less ordered second half where not all the performances adapt to the looser tone.
 Although finding it "craggy and rough-edged", Clarke concluded that "the growing sense of being lost in a Celtic variation on Hieronymus Bosch is stirring in the most creatively disagreeable fashion" and heralded it as indicative of the future direction of Irish horror.

 For The Daily Beast, Nick Shager hailed it as a masterpiece, singling out Fouéré's performance and Duane's "expert framing and equally adept sense of pace and mood" for praise.
 Pastes Andy Crump added to the praise of Fouéré: "[t]he power of Fouéré's performance echoes across the film to its gruesome, tragic ending."
 In Little White Lies, David Jenkins also found that the film "[d]idn't quite stick the landing" but praised it as "a grimly refreshing and confident toe-dip into the world of horror".
 Roger Luckhurst, in Sight and Sound, dissented from the criticism of the film's second half, asserting that "the horror festival circuit seems to have widely appreciated the film's wig-out finale".
 Luckhurst focused his praise on Lynch's soundtrack as the standout element of the film, eclipsing, for him, its budget-constrained visual effects.

 The film has been featured in several "best of" lists of horror film.
 The British Film Institute selected it among its "10 great Irish horror films" in May 2025, with reviewer Anton Bitel remarking that "[t]here is a sophisticated reflexivity to the way that documentarian Duane's fictive oddity shows Irish folk culture being appropriated, exploited, repackaged and sold out – even in a film like this one – while still retaining something of its original dark magic and danger."
 It made horror website Bloody Disgusting's end of year list "Best of 2024: 10 Hidden Horror Gems You Might've Missed", in which Paul Lê concluded that the film is "so hauntingly told and grimly shot that it's almost begging you not to watch".
 The AV Club named it among the best horror films of the first half of 2024, with reviewer Matthew Jackson commenting that "[l]ike a great song, it's one of those movies that just worms its way into your head and lingers".